Nice to meet you.

 What users like best:

-- RabbitMQ Review, Tomasz J.
+- RabbitMQ Review, Mohit S.

 What users dislike:

-“Some customers might find RabbitMQ's setup and configuration procedure to be initially complex, especially for those who are new to message queuing structures.
-Additionally, troubleshooting problems associated with networking or clustering may be tough for customers who aren't nicely-versed in these areas.”
+Some customers might find RabbitMQ's setup and configuration procedure to be initially complex, specially for those who are new to message queuing structures.
+Additionally, troubleshooting problems associated with networking or clustering may be tough for customers who aren't nicely-versed in these areas.
+Some also point out that RabbitMQ's performance may be affected if it's now not configured optimally for particular use cases.

 - RabbitMQ Review, Akash M.